What Does Osha Approved Prescription Safety Glasses Mean?

 Technically, OSHA doesn’t “approve” your safety glasses; ANSI certifies them as either “protective” or “not protective.”
 ANSI develops the standards a pair of safety glasses must meet to be protective while you are at work around certain hazards.

-To become ANSI Z87.1-2020 certified, a pair of safety glasses must undergo two important impact tests:
+To become ANSI Z87+ certified, a pair of safety glasses must undergo a high velocity impact test.

 Where Can You Buy OSHA Prescription Safety Glasses?